People's Association: Citizens' Consultative Committees

-The Citizens' Consultative Committee (CCC) is the umbrella grassroots organisation in a constituency in Singapore.
+Citizens' Consultative Committees (CCC) are the umbrella grassroots organisation in a constituency in Singapore.
 CCCs plan and lead grassroots activities in a constituency, they oversee community and welfare programmes and they also act as a feedback channel between the government and the people.
 The first CCC was established in January 1965.

 The CCC's objective is to keep the government informed on the needs of the people, and the people informed of government action and policy in these matters.
 It is also to promote good citizenship amongst the people.
 Following the 1964 race riots in Singapore, village and clan leaders in the CCCs were mobilised to help maintain racial harmony.

 The committee helps to execute government campaigns such those for as dengue prevention, cleanliness and recycling, racial and communal cohesion.
 They also organise community forums and administer welfare assistance.

 Members in the CCC are volunteers appointed by the chairman once every two years and this appointment has to be approved by the adviser, which is the member of parliament for each constituency.
 In the case of an opposition-held ward, where the sitting MP is prohibited from being an adviser to the PA, the governing party candidate for the next general election will be made the adviser to the GRO.
 Members usually have a background in politics, or are significant contributors in the Singapore political scene.

 In 2015, the Singapore Auditor-General's Office flagged several financial irregularities in procurement and payment in multiple CCCs.
 The Admiralty CCC chairman had approved his own monetary claims of S$114,767, three of which had no supporting documents.
 He was also involved in approving of two contracts to a company where he held a senior management position.
 Another CCC member who was in charge of approval process was both a director and a shareholder of the company.
 PA deputy chairman and cabinet minister Lim Swee Say defended the financial non-compliance by these grassroots leaders and said these irregularities were borne out of "good intentions".